Fujifilm GF 55mm f/1.7 R WR Review

 The GF 55mm f/1.7 R WR was finally released in September 2023 at the Fujifilm X Summit in Stockholm alongside the impressive Fujifilm GFX 100 II camera.

-After the mentioned two-year wait it was hard to get excited all over again about the GF 55mm and most of the attention that day was on the GFX 100 II, which I will be trying out next week for the first time.
+After the two-year wait mentioned, it was hard to get excited about the GF 55mm again.
+Most of the attention that day was on the GFX 100 II, which I will be trying out for the first time next week.

-A few days later, however, sample images started to pop up from the early reviews coming out of Stockholm and my interest started to spike again.
+A few days later, however, sample images from the early reviews coming out of Stockholm started to pop up, and my interest spiked again.

 Specs and Handling

-On the scale, the GF 55mm comes in at 1.7 lb or 780 g.
-On my GFX 50R, it is a hefty lens for a daily carry but certainly doable for shorter periods.
+On the scale, the GF 55mm weighs 1.7 lb or 780 g.
+On my GFX 50R, it is a hefty lens for daily carry but certainly doable for shorter periods.

-The dimensions are 3.7 x 3.9" / 94.7 x 99.3 mm with a 77mm filter diameter and I suspect the size, weight, and balance ratio will be better on the larger GFX 100 cameras and GFX 50S II as they have bigger grips.
+The dimensions are 3.7 x 3.9" / 94.7 x 99.3 mm with a 77mm filter diameter.
+I suspect the size, weight, and balance ratio will be better on the larger GFX 100 cameras and GFX 50S II, as they have bigger grips.

-Despite my gripes about the size and weight I still managed to cycle with the GF 55mm and it was okay for a bit of street photography as well.
+Despite my gripes about the size and weight, I still managed to cycle with the GF 55mm, and it was okay for some street photography as well.

-For longer periods of travel, I would prefer smaller lenses and I look to Hasselblad, who seems to have figured this out, albeit with a max aperture of f/2.5 instead of f/1.7 on the Fuji.
-The Hasselblad XCD 55mm f/2.5 weighs just 13.1 oz, 372 g but comes in at a staggering $3,699.00.
+For longer periods of travel, I would prefer smaller lenses, and I look to Hasselblad, who seems to have figured this out, albeit with a max aperture of f/2.5 instead of f/1.7 on the Fuji.
+The Hasselblad XCD 55mm f/2.5 weighs just 13.1 oz, 372 g, but it costs a staggering $3,699.00.

 Other Spec Highlights: